saurabhbajaj123/GNN_minibatch_vs_fullbatch/README.md

 For mini-batch training using DGL,
 To run training for (GraphSAGE, pubmed, NS)
 Example arguments:
-set `--mode puregpu` for caching graph and features to GPU or `--mode mixed` to use UVA mode. \n set `--sampling NS` for neighborhood sampling set `--fanout 20` to set fanout to 20 set `--batch-size 1024` set `--model graphsage`
+`--mode puregpu` for caching graph and features to GPU or `--mode mixed` to use UVA mode.
+`--sampling NS` for neighborhood sampling.
+`--fanout 20` to setfanout to 20.
+`--batch-size 1024`.
+`--model graphsage`.
 ```
 cd DGL/DGL_reference_implementation/Distributed/MultiGPU
 bash scripts/pubmed.sh